Limitless-TCG/lotp-docs/organizer/reference.md

 Players that did not check in, but did everything else required to join the tournament (i.e. submitted a decklist), can still check in late during the first two rounds.
 In that case they are given a loss for every round that has already started ("missed round" on pairings and the player profile).

+#### Standings
+By default, players that drop during the Swiss rounds are still part of the standings and eligible for prizes and ranking points.
+If you activate the option to remove them from standings, they will instead be listed below everyone else, without a placing, no matter what their final score was.

 ### Links
 You can add a discord and a twitch link that will be added to the info on the *Details* page.